-(see p.
-5-6 of History and Myth and p.
+(see History and Myth and p.
 3 of Religion and Spirituality), several new scripts were developed to facilitate translation of Chinese, Sanskrit, and Tibetan religious texts into Mongolian.
-The most notable of these is soyombo developed by Zanabazar, the first Javzandamba Khutagt (supreme spiritual authority) of Buddhism in Mongolia (see p.
-3 of Religion and Spirituality).
-Although the ornate script never achieved widespread adoption, an emblem called the soyombo derived from the script became a symbol of Mongolia and is featured on the flag today.
+The most notable of these is soyombo developed by Zanabazar, the first Javzandamba Khutagt (supreme spiritual authority) of Buddhism in Mongolia (see Religion and Spirituality).
+Although the ornate script never achieved widespread adoption, an emblem called the soyombo derived from the script became a symbol of Mongolia and is featured on the flaq today.

-Following Mongolia's adoption of communism and close alignment with the USSR in the early 20th century (see p.
-8-9 of History and Myth), its leaders began to consider alternatives.
+Following Mongolia's adoption of communism and close alignment with the USSR in the early 20th century (see History and Myth), its leaders began to consider alternatives.
 In the 1930s, Latin alphabets for several Mongolian varieties were developed and used for several years.
 However, Soviet leader Stalin abruptly reversed this course in the 1940s, ordering the abandonment of both Latin and the Uighur scripts and the use of a Cyrillic-based alphabet instead.
-Experts subsequently devised a modified Cyrillic alphabet for Mongolian with 35 characters.

-Following the 1990 birth of democracy (see 12-13 p.
-History and Mvth), the government initially supported Mongolia's return to the Uighur script.
-However, the move was unpopular and required changes viewed as too costly. leading officials abandon the effort.
-In 2015, a new law mandated the inclusion of the Uighur script alongside Cyrillic on street signs and government documents, while requiring its instruction in public schools (see p.
-3 of Learning and Knowledge).
+Experts subsequently devised a modified Cyrillic alphabet for Mongolian with 35 characters abandon the effort.
+In 2015, a new law mandated the inclusion of the Uighur script alongside Cyrillic on street signs and government documents, while requiring its instruction in public schools (see Learning and Knowledge).
 Today, the Uighur script is not used extensively but is popular as a symbol of Mongol culture and language.

+Following the 1990 democracy birth of (see History and Mvth). the government initially supported Mongolia's return to the Uighur script.
+However, the move was unpopular and required changes viewed as too costly. leading officials